jcwang587/xdatbus/docs/source/getting_started/installation.rst

    Python 3.11.4

-To use ``xdatbus``, install it from the PyPI repository using ``pip``, which will also ensure that all requirements are obtained in the meantime:
+To use `xdatbus`, install it from the PyPI repository using ``pip``, which will also ensure that all requirements are obtained in the meantime:

 .. code-block:: console

    $ pip install xdatbus

-To get the latest version of ``xdatbus``, if you have it already installed, please run the command with the ``upgrade`` option:
+To get the latest version of `xdatbus`, if you have it already installed, please run the command with the ``--upgrade`` option:

 .. code-block:: console